b i o g r a p h y

 A performance improvisation event she initiated in the Blue Mountains, called Sound Bites Body presented its 23rd programming featuring 13 artists from sound, installation and dance disciplines at Bilpin International Ground for Creative Initiatives (BigCi) in February 2016.
 As a member of the Splinter Orchestra, she participated in a recording project at Lake Mungo and performed with them for Tectonics at Adelaide Festival of the Arts 2016, and helped launch the album m u n g o in January 2017.

-WeiZen was 1 out 4 artists in Body as Material: Solo Practice, a partnership between Bathurst Memorial Entertainment Centre, Bundanon Trust, FORM Dance Projects and Critical Path.
+WeiZen was 1 out 4 artists in Body as Material: Solo Practice, a partnership between Bathurst Memorial Entertainment Centre, Bundanon Trust, FORM Dance Projects and Critical Path in 2016.
 She was also invited to live with the Ogijima Island community to devise workshops and adapt works to site locations.
 These were presented on the island and Port Takamatsu for the Asian Performing Arts Market Japan, part of Setouchi Triennale 2016.

 WeiZen was the Co-Founder and Music Director of TUFA, a South-East Asian fusion musical and visual group, presenting over 90 concerts and releasing 2 albums from 1999-2004.
 TUFA debuted with bassist George Xenikis and visual artists Del Kathryn Barton and Katthy Cavaliere at The Studio, Sydney Opera House.